Opticos/gwsl/help.md

 ---
 # UPDATE: The last GWSL Update (v 1.3.4) got corrupted on upload to the Microsoft Store.
 It does not work properly.
 I worked to make a new version and 1.3.5 should be rolled out soon.
 Thank you for your patience.
 Don't post those bad reviews just yet ;) Actually, Don't post them at all XD.
 UPDATE 2 (8/25/20): The update still has not arrived.
 I have contacted Microsoft.
 Due to these delays, I will probably start distributing GWSL as a regular installer in addition to the Store version.
 I will do it as soon as I am able.

+# I am NOT making any promises regarding release dates.

 ## Help